West-Lane-Translator/wlt_content/content/pages/About/Governance.md

 | Randy Ripley      | Member              | Local Resident                                  |
 | Chris Sorensen    | Member              | Local Resident                                  |

-We are actively looking for a new board member to join us.
-Please reach out to us via our [contact page]({filename}Contact.md) if you would like to help with the governance of West Lane Translator.

 ### Technical Committee

 | Name              | Affiliation                                     |